Facing Life Squarely With The Support Of A Personal Counselor

 • Grief

-Therapy can be a rewarding method of reducing stress.
+Therapy can be a beneficial treatment for reducing stress.
 Specific forms of stress targeted in therapy include mental burnout, compassion fatigue, work stress, school stress, and life changes.
+For example, college life can be a time of significant stress and adjustment for many current students looking to excel in their education.
+In situations where a mental health emergency arises, it is crucial to have timely and effective support.

 Thousands of studies have been done over the years on the benefits of varying forms of counseling.
 For example, one study found that art therapy was highly effective in treating personality disorders, depression, and anxiety.
 Other studies have found that cognitive-behavioral therapy is one of the most effective treatments in working through depression and anxiety with clients, and is often the first option for those with these conditions.